Copyright 2009-2024. All Rights Reserved.

 Mountain Laurel Autoharp Gathering

-This event, begun many years ago by the late autoharp luthier George Orthey, is held each June at Little Buffalo State Park near Newport, PA.
-It also features an autoharp contest which is, among aficionados, more prestigious than the International Championship, and for me, a lot harder to win.
-I have placed third twice, and made the finals without placing several times, but winning the Mountain Laurel Autoharp Contest remains one of my life goals.
+This event, begun many years ago by the late autoharp luthier George Orthey, is held each June at Shippensburg University in Shippensburg PA.
+It features an autoharp contest which is, among aficionados, more prestigious than the International Championship, and for me, a lot harder to win.
+I have placed third three times, second once, and made the finals without placing several times, but winning the Mountain Laurel Autoharp Contest remains one of my life goals.

 I had the honor of being a performer and instructor at the 2018 gathering, so could not compete that year.
 I made the finals once again in 2019, but did not place.
 A much more significant MLAG event for me happened in 2011 when I became the first winner of the Mountain Laurel Cohen-Grappell Endowment, established through the generosity of M. I. T. professor Robert Grappell and his wife Lynda Cohen to enable the production of first-time CDs featuring autoharp.
 With this generous grant, I could hire some wonderful side musicians, including my sister Julie Blackwell who helped with vocals (she got most of the vocal talent in the family).
 "You Can't Play THAT on the Autoharp" was issued in June 2012.
 The title comes from a Davidson College classmate's taunt when I mentioned I wanted to learn "Sweet Georgia Brown", and the collection features tunes, including 7 with a full bluegrass ensemble, that are outside the autoharp "box".
 For a review of the CD from Autoharp Quarterly, click HERE.
 Click the links below to hear tracks from the CD.